 Adding plenty of storage is a great way to get the most from your loft conversion.
 Traditionally, the attic is a handy dumping ground for boxes of memorabilia and Christmas decorations, so changing its use into a functional room will leave you with less storage space in the home.
 It’s therefore a good idea to build in some practical storage solutions in order to keep your home tidy and organised.
-Of course, this shoe store is the dream shelving set-up; I’d love to have somewhere to keep my favourite pieces neatly on display!

 This room has been designed by Ben Penreath and I love it!
 It’s the combination of keeping the room light and airy, but not plain and minimalist that I really like.
 The white ceiling and white panelling on the wall maximises the room space of the loft (which is always going to be at a premium), but I love the use of dark furniture and a textured darker flooring which gives the room some interest and stops it being a white box.
 The use of one chest of drawers in the middle of both beds works brilliantly.
 It centres the room, as well as being practical, without having to squeeze in two tiny tables.
 The bold matching prints for the bed and the quirky map print on the wall bring the whole look together to create a modern country style – even in a limited space.